CoderDojoZH/resources/cards-scratch/breakout-game/README.md

 We want to show the remaining balls in the lower left corner.

-- Create a new sprite "1 Up" and copy the Ball's costume into it (or draw a new costume for counting the points)
+- Create a new sprite "1 Up" and copy the ball's costume into it (or draw a new costume for counting the points)
 - When the game is started:
-  - Go to the lower corner
+  - go to the lower corner
-  - Show the ball
+  - show the ball
-  - Wait until the number of balls has been initialized by the main ball
+  - wait until the number of balls has been initialized by the main ball
-  - As soon as the number of balls has fallen below the remaining balls represented by this ball (in this case 1... we are counting from the right)...
+  - as soon as the number of balls has fallen below the remaining balls represented by this ball (in this case 1... we are counting from the right)...
-  - ...
-Hide the sprite
+  - ... hide the sprite
-- Duplicate two time the "1 Up" sprite
+- Duplicate two times the "1 Up" sprite
   - rename it to "2 Up"
   - the position 20 px to the right of the previous one
   - wait for the right number of remaining balls (2 for the second ball...)
-- Duplicate two time the "2 Up" sprite
+- Duplicate two times the "2 Up" sprite
   - wait for the right number of remaining balls (3 for the second ball...)

 ![](assets/code/ball-nup.svg)